AdityaNair21/SASE-Tutoring-App/README.md

 -----------------------
 The profile page is where students can get to know other students and tutors.

-Information includes:
-Short Bio
-Contact Info
-Role (tutor/tutee)
-Class Schedule

-Technologies
+Technologies:
+XCode
+SwiftUI

-How to run and install
+How to run and install:
+On a PC with macOS, navitage to https://apps.apple.com/us/app/xcode/id497799835?mt=12

 Credits

+Team Lead + Graphic Designer:
+Ethan Kwong

+Software Developers:
+Faith Deanon
+Aditya Nair